rhdhorchestrator/orchestrator-helm-operator/docs/README.md

 - **postgresql/**
   - Documentation for installing PostgreSQL Server

+- **main/**
+  - Installation instructions, and configuration details specific to main branch of the Orchestrator project.

 - **release-x.y/**
   - Installation instructions, and configuration details specific to version x.y of the Orchestrator project.